mattsilber/applock/readme.md

 or you can simply have your Activity extend the *LockableCompatActivity* supplied with this library.

 By default, AppLock considers a successful login as valid for 15 minutes, regardless of application state.
-You can shorten or extend that length by overriding the integer value for *pin__default_activity_lock_reenable_minutes* in your resources.
+You can shorten or extend that length by overriding the integer value for *applock__default_activity_lock_reenable_minutes* in your resources.
 Doing so will cause any Activity to re-open the *UnlockActivity* after the delay has passed.
 If you only want authentication present on a specific action (e.g. payments), you should use the `UnlockDialogBuilder`'s methods posted above instead of locking the entire Activity.

 To change the default length of the PIN, you can override